Skip to content

 • target_asset_id - the asset the Storm engine writes results into

-You can also select digital assets directly in the Storm test UI (Step 2 of the tool editor) without typing IDs manually.
+You can also select digital assets directly in the Storm test UI without typing IDs manually.

 Testing a Storm tool